 Warrior has also significantly revamped the grip zone on top rails of this head.
 This enhancement essentially allows you to throw checks against the opponents more effectively and the head grips into the opposition successfully when you do so.

 In all, the Revo 3X head packs all the essential features that a defensive player needs and then some.
-Featuring a stunning black outlook and a very affordable price tag, it is no wonder that this head has made many top lists this year.
+Featuring a stunning black outlook.
+It is no wonder that this head has made many top lists this year.

 Factors to considering when choosing the lacrosse heads